 Alpha is a course exploring the big issues around faith and unpacking the basics of Christianity, addressing questions from Who is Jesus? and How can we have faith? to Why and how do I pray?
-Each session is based around three key things: enjoying some nice food, listening to an interesting talk, and engaging in good conversation.
+Each session is based around three key things: enjoying meeting new friends, listening to an interesting talk, and engaging in good conversation.

-Christianity Explored is a course which explores the life, teaching and ministry of the man at the heart of the Christian faith – Jesus Christ.
-Over 6 weeks you will read a biographical account of Jesus’ life – the gospel of Mark, and have the opportunity explore who Jesus is, what is his mission and what it means to follow him.
-Each session involves some nice food, an exploration of a bible passage, a short talk, and group discussion.
+Christianity Explored is a course which explores the life, teaching and ministry of the person at the heart of the Christian faith – Jesus Christ.
+Over 7 weeks you will read a biographical account of Jesus’ life – the gospel of Mark, and have the opportunity explore who Jesus is, what is his mission and what it means to follow him.
+Each session involves an exploration of a bible passage, a short talk, and group discussion.

 Frequently Asked Questions